shuciran/shuciran.github.io/_posts/01 Enumeration/2023-02-06-KERBEROS-(tcp-88).md

 ### Kerbrute

-Tool to validate valid users on the domain, remember that "users" is a dictionary and it must be created even if only one user needs to be tested:
+> Tool to validate valid users on the domain, remember that "users" is a dictionary and it must be created even if only one user needs to be tested
+{: .prompt-tip }
 ```bash
 kerbrute userenum -d scrm.local --dc 10.10.11.168 /usr/share/seclists/Kerberos/A-ZSurnames.txt